vchaitanyachowdari/CreatorKit-app/README.md

 ## Overview

-**CreatorKit** is a comprehensive AI-powered platform designed for content creators, marketing professionals, and developers.
-It provides 11+ tools to generate, analyze, and optimize content across every medium—from social media posts to code debugging.
+**CreatorKit** is a comprehensive AI powered platform designed for content creators, marketing professionals, and developers.
+It provides 11+ tools to generate, analyze, and optimize content across every medium from social media posts to code debugging.

 ### Key Features

-- **11+ AI-Powered Tools** for content creation and analysis
+- **11+ AI Powered Tools** for content creation and analysis
-- **Real-time Generation** with streaming support
+- **Real time Generation** with streaming support
-- **Production-Ready** with comprehensive error handling
+- **Production Ready** with comprehensive error handling
 - **Dark Theme Interface** with modern, responsive design
 - **Free Tier Access** with optional premium plans
 - **Secure Authentication** with login/signup system